dmarchena/dependency-info/README.md

 console.log(list);
 ```

-### Result

-Both of them will output a message like this:
+This code will output a message like this:

 ```
 [ { name: 'connect-livereload', version: '0.5.3' },